MoenMi/notes/classes/cs438/5-network-layer-control-plane.md

 ## 5.4 - Routing Among the ISPs: BGP

+All ASs in the Internet run the same inter-autonomous system routing protocol, which is known as the **Border Gateway Protocol (BGP)**.

 ### 5.4.1 - The Role of BGP

+In BGP, packets are not routed to a specific destination address, but to CIDRized prefixes that represent subnets or collections of subnets.

+BGP provides each router a means to:
+- *Obtain prefix reachability information from neighboring ASs:* BGP allows each subnet to advertise its existence to the rest of the Internet.
+- *Determine the "best" routes to the prefixes:* A router may learn about multiple different routes to a specific prefix.
+To determine the best route, the router will locally run a BGP route-selection procedure.

 ### 5.4.2 - Advertising BGP Route Information

+For each AS, each router is either a **gateway router** or a **internal router**.

+A **BGP connection** is a semi-permanent TCP connection over port 179 that routers use to exchange routing information.
+A BGP connection that spans two ASs is called an **external BGP (eBGP)** connection, and a BGP connection between two routers on the same AS is called an **internal BGP (iBGP)** connection.

+Both eBGP and iBGP are used when advertising the existence of a prefix across different ASs.

 ### 5.4.3 - Determining the Best Routes

+When a router advertises a prefix across a BGP connection, it includes with the prefix several **BGP attributes**.
+A prefix along with its attributes is called a **route**.
+Two of the more important attributes are AS-PATH, which contains a list of the ASs through which the advertisement has passed, and NEXT-HOP, which is the IP address of the router interface that begins the AS-PATH.
+The AS-PATH attribute can be used to identify loops.

+#### Hot Potato Routing

+Using **hot potato routing**, the route chosen is the one with the least cost to NEXT-HOP.
+This is a selfish algorithm, since it only considers the cost to the router's own AS.

+#### Route-Selection Algorithm

+In reality, BGP uses a route selection algorithm more complex than hot potato routing.
+If there are 2 or more routes to the same prefix, the following elimination rules are used sequentially until one route remains:
+1. A route is assigned a **local preference** value as one of its attributes, and the routes with the highest local preference values are selected.
+2. From the remaining routes, the route with the shortest AS-PATH is selected.
+3. From the remaining routes, hot potato routing is used.
+4. If more than one route remains, the router uses BGP identifiers to select the route.

 ### 5.4.4 - IP-Anycast